Pierre-Lib/maihem/README.md

 forgo the "Train" or "Usage" part of the input file to use only one aspect of the package (as illustrated in example input files 2 and 3).

+Once the input file is ready, with the package installed it can be ran from the command line using:
+maihem -i path_to_input_file

 Results are saved either as specified in the input file, or directly in the current working directory if unspecified.
 Training results include the trained model (.pt format, in the weights folder, includes both the